Ralph Waite

 Ralph Waite (June 22, 1928 – February 13, 2014) was an American actor, best known for his lead role as John Walton Sr. on The Waltons (1972–1981), which he occasionally directed.
-He later had recurring roles as two other heroic fathers; in NCIS as Jackson Gibbs, the father of Leroy Jethro Gibbs, and in Bones, as Seeley Booth's grandfather.
+He later had recurring roles in NCIS as Jackson Gibbs, the father of Leroy Jethro Gibbs, and in Bones, as Seeley Booth's grandfather.

 Waite had supporting roles in movies such as Cool Hand Luke (1967), Five Easy Pieces (1970), The Grissom Gang (1971), The Bodyguard (1992), and Cliffhanger (1993).

 Early life

 Waite, the eldest of five children, was born in White Plains, New York, on June 22, 1928, to Ralph H. Waite, a construction engineer, and Esther (née Mitchell) Waite.
 He graduated from White Plains Senior High School in 1946.
 Too young for World War II, Waite served in the U.S. Marine Corps from 1946 to 1948, then graduated from Bucknell University in Lewisburg, Pennsylvania.
 He worked briefly as a social worker.
 Waite earned a master's degree from Yale University's Divinity School and was an ordained Presbyterian minister and religious editor at Harper & Row, New York, before deciding on an acting career.
-He was a member of the Peninsula Players summer theater program during the 1963 season.
+He was a member of the Peninsula Players summer theater program during the 1963 season, and studied under Lee Strasberg at the Actors Studio.

-In 1963, Waite made his Broadway debut as the Minister in Marathon '33, written and directed by June Havoc.
-He next appeared in Blues for Mister Charlie, and worked on- and off-Broadway steadily throughout the 1960s.